- 1. Origins

 Nutrients

-- Monitor nutrient levels in your hydroponic solution and adjust according to the specific needs of peppers.
+- Monitor nutrients levels in your hydroponic solution and adjust according to the specific needs of peppers.
 Follow Smart or Sensor Care for the appropriate nutrient ratios and concentrations.

 Pest Management